mckennapsean/dissertation/content/03-framework.md

 process model than those that currently exist.

-The concepts of this framework developed over the course of several real-world design processes, as a result of reflection on a previous research project ([@sec:reflections]) and more successful case studies ([@sec:formulation] and [@sec:security]).
-Next, we present the idea of a design activity, which forms the basis of the new framework.
+We developed the framework over the course of several real-world design processes, as a result of reflection on a previous research project ([@sec:reflections]) and more successful case studies ([@sec:formulation] and [@sec:security]).
+Next, we discuss the methodology by which we initially formulated the design activity framework.
+Then, we present the idea of a design activity, which forms the basis of the new framework.
 Following that, we describe the four activities contained in the framework: _understand_, _ideate_, _make_, and _deploy_.
 For each activity, we articulate the motivation, possible design methods, and the visualization artifacts that relate to decisions and have an explicit link back to levels of the nested model.
 This framework supports an iterative, human-centered visualization design process that we characterize with the introduction of design timelines.
 Lastly, we provide guidance on how to choose effective design methods with a table of 40 selected design methods of interest to visualization designers to employ in their own projects.

+## Methodology

+Through a series of reflective discussions, we formulated the groundwork for the design activity framework [@McKenna2014].
+Our design team was tasked with a redesign of a cybersecurity's visualization tool.
+Our team was composed of visualization experts, a psychologist, and several designers.
+During this multidisciplinary project, we were cognizant of our design process, visualization artifacts, motivations, and design methods.
+The two visualization experts on the team attempted to use the nine-stage framework [@Sedlmair2012b] to guide and model this process, but the model was unable to capture and track our design constraints, artifacts, and decisions in such a way that promoted team collaboration nor the final project communication.

+As a result, our team conducted a literature review of numerous design models, presented in the previous chapter.
+This review utilized a characterization between two types of design process models, creative and engineering models.
+Our team recognized the importance of a visualization design process model to incorporate both creative and engineering aspects to describe, capture, and prescribe processes effectively, such as our redesign project and other past experiences.
+However, in this literature review, we noted that no existing visualization design process models had combined these types of models comprehensively.

+In order to create a new design process model for data visualization, we utilized our combined experience in visualization design and general design, in addition to terminology and concepts from existing models, as a guide to identify different stages and components of the process.
+As a team, we iteratively codified the different stages performed, goals identified, artifacts created, and methods employed in our own visualization projects.
+As a result, we established a consensus for the terminology and these concepts which comprise the design activity framework.
+Next, we introduce these concepts.